 So what can we expect 10 to 20 year from now?
 Let’s take a look at how the future of travel is changing.

-Every month, one airline or another opens up additional routes to big and small airports around the world.
-With many large hubs like JFk, FRA or LHR for instance, overcrowding has become an issue.
+Every month, an airline opens up additional routes to big and small airports around the world.
+With many large hubs like JFK, FRA or LHR for instance, overcrowding has become an issue.
 As a result, airlines are starting to fly their smaller airplanes to smaller airports around the globe, allowing people to connect from East to West with better connections and more direct flights that previously did not exist.

 Increased Air Pressure Tolerance

-Soon, we will probably see Airbus and Boeing creating aircrafts of all sizes that will all be able to tolerate higher air cabin pressure (aside from the 787 and A350).
+Soon, we will probably see Airbus and Boeing creating aircraft of all sizes that will all be able to tolerate higher air cabin pressure (aside from the 787 and A350).

 Entertainment via Personal Devices

 You may have noticed more airlines removing entertainment screens from the back of seats, forcing travelers to watch shows and films from their tablets, laptops and/or mobile phones.
-This is a trend that will continue in the future of travel category due to the fact that by removing these screens, airlines save money, and reduce cabin weight.
+This is a trend that will continue in the future due to the fact that by removing these screens, airlines save money and reduce cabin weight.

 LED Throughout the Airplane Cabin